Skip to content

 Audit trails are generated text

-Alpha Signal Drift
+— Alpha Signal Drift

 Reasoning changes before outputs do.
-That's the problem.

-Output monitoring only sees results, not the model’s internal reasoning, creating a blind spot where drift can occur while outputs still look normal.
+Output monitoring only sees results, not the model's internal reasoning — creating a blind spot where drift can occur while outputs still look normal.

 AI-Quant closes this gap by monitoring activations and circuits during inference, detecting reasoning drift at the source before it impacts decisions.

-How AI-Quant Works
+— How AI-Quant Works

 Mechanistic interpretability.
-Not approximation.

 Circuit tracing during inference